zk4x/zyx/README.md

 ## Example of usage

 For examples of linear and recurrent neural networks, look at examples directory.
-If you want to accelerate matrix multiplication using matrixmultiply crate, use --features=matrimultiply.
+If you want to accelerate matrix multiplication using matrixmultiply crate, use `--features=matrimultiply`.

 ```rust
 use zyx::prelude::*;